IRFM/IMASViz/doc/source/manual/getting_started.rst

 Getting Started
 ===============

-This tutorial subsection presents setting the environment configuration required to run the IMASViz tool and how to run the application itself.
+This section describes setting the environment configuration required to run the IMASViz tool and how to run the application itself.

 Running IMASViz as a module on HPC cluster
 ------------------------------------------

-The procedure below explains how to use IMASViz if it is available as a module on the HPC cluster (e.g. GateWay).
+The procedure below describes how to use IMASViz if it is available as a module on the HPC cluster (e.g. GateWay).

 Setting the Environment